 18. You use emotional blackmail

-If you make comments that intimidate or subtly pressure your partner or try to make her feel guilty for not accommodating you, this is emotional blackmail and it undermines the feelings of trust and mutual respect that everyone should have in a healthy relationship.
+If you make comments that intimidate or subtly pressure your partner or try to make her feel guilty for not accommodating you, this is emotional blackmail.
+Emotional blackmail undermines the feelings of trust and mutual respect that everyone should have in a healthy relationship.
 Saying things like, “You must not love me very much if you won’t do what I ask,” is a common example of emotional blackmail.

 19. You use excessive gift giving to manipulate